spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 We will create an OVA file from the base Palette Edge Installer ISO for VMware environments by injecting customized settings (user data) via a secondary drive.
 Following are the detailed steps to generate the Palette Edge Installer variant in  OVA format.

-1. Prepare cloud-init ISO with common site properties.
+1. Prepare cloud-init ISO with org settings.
 The steps to do this can vary from platform to platform.
 The instructions below describe the procedure to build the cloud-init ISO on macOS.

-2. Create a YAML file called ‘user-data’  with the contents from the template in the [Site Settings section](http://localhost:9000/clusters/edge/native#staging).
+2. Create a YAML file called ‘user-data’  with the contents from the template in the [Site Settings section](/clusters/edge/native#staging).
 Customize various properties as necessary.

 3. Create an empty meta-data file: